← All Articles

 Automotive companies protect competitive advantages aggressively.
 Establish NDAs for closed-door sessions where speakers can share detailed implementations.
 Create tiered access levels: public keynotes covering general principles, invitation-only workshops with case studies, and executive roundtables for sensitive strategic discussions.

 Document which technologies speakers can demonstrate versus describe.
 Many companies allow discussion of deployed systems but prohibit revealing future capabilities.
-When Bosch presents their AI development tools, they show production systems from 2022 but won't discuss features planned for 2025 models.
+Confirming these boundaries before the event prevents awkward situations where speakers must decline to answer questions.

 Measuring Event Success and Speaker Impact